-LilyPond has several loglevels, which specify how verbose the output on the console should be:
+LilyPond has several log levels to specify how verbose the output on the console should be, as shown in the following table.
+Note that only the first few characters of a given value are checked (as indicated); additionally, case doesn't matter.
+In other words, ERR is the same as error or ERRO, for example.

-- NONE: No output at all, even on failure - ERROR: Only error messages - WARN: Only error messages and warnings - BASIC_PROGRESS: Warnings, errors and basic progress (success, etc.) - PROGRESS: Warnings, errors and full progress messages - INFO: Warnings, errors, progress and more detailed information (default) - DEBUG: All messages, including full debug messages (very verbose!)
+NONE no output at all, even on failure

+ERR[OR] only error messages

+WARN only error messages and warnings

+BASIC warnings, errors, and basic progress (success, etc.)

+PROG[RESS]

+warnings, errors, and full progress messages

+INFO warnings, errors, progress, and more detailed information (default)

+DEBUG all messages, including full debug messages (very verbose!)

-The loglevel can either be set with the environment variable LILYPOND_LOGLEVEL or on the command line with the --loglevel=... option.
+The log level can either be set with the environment variable LILYPOND_LOGLEVEL or on the command line with the --loglevel=... option.